mbedard0/music-page/README.md

 Music Page is deployed <a target='blank' href='https://music-page-dun.vercel.app/'>here</a>.

-To run this locally, run 'npm run dev'.
+To run this locally, run 'npm install' and then 'npm run dev'.
 </p>